Baryon acoustic oscillations with the cross-correlation of spectroscopic and photometric samples: Summary

-The cross-correlation method can be useful, if the spectroscopic sample has a wide coverage of redshift, but does not have a sufficiently high number density for the BAO experiment via the auto-correlation analysis.
-As a specific example, we have considered the SDSS and BOSS spectroscopic quasar sample to estimate the feasibility of the cross-correlation method, motivated by the fact that wide-area imaging surveys such as the Subaru HSC Survey and Euclid are being planned, which overlap with the SDSS survey footprints (see Fig.~\ref{fig:dndz_qso}).
-Here the SDSS quasar sample has a wide redshift coverage of $0<z\simlt 4$ and wide area coverage of about 10000~deg$^2$, but has too small number density of $\sim 10^2~$deg$^{-2}$ per unit redshift interval to implement the BAO experiment via the auto-correlation analysis.
+The cross-correlation method can be useful, if the spectroscopic sample has a wide coverage of redshift, but does not have a sufficiently high number density for the BAO measurement via the autocorrelation analysis.
+As a specific example, we have considered the SDSS/BOSS spectroscopic quasar sample to estimate the feasibility of the cross-correlation method, motivated by the fact that wide-area imaging surveys, such as the Subaru HSC Survey and {\it Euclid}, overlap with the SDSS/BOSS survey footprints.
+Here the SDSS/BOSS quasar sample has a wide redshift coverage of $0<z\simlt 4$ and wide area coverage of about 10000~deg$^2$, but has too small number density of $\sim 10^2~$deg$^{-2}$ per unit redshift interval to implement the BAO measurement via the autocorrelation analysis.
 On the other hand, the planned imaging surveys likely provide a much denser sampling of galaxies such as $10^3-10^5$~deg$^{-2}$ over the redshift range.
-We have shown that the cross-correlation allows a more accurate BAO measurement over $0.7<z\simlt 3$ than in the auto-correlation of the spectroscopic sample or the angular power spectrum of the photometric galaxies (see Figs.~\ref{fig:delta_chisq} and \ref{fig:daerror} and Table~\ref{tab:forecasts}), if the photometric redshift is reasonably good, $10-20$\% level in the fractional accuracy, in order not to have a severe dilution in the measured cross-correlation.
-As shown in Fig.~\ref{fig:daerror}, the better photo-$z$ accuracy of $\sigma_z/(1+\bar{z}_s) = 1\%$ does not improve constraints on $D_A$ significantly compared to the $10\%$ photo-$z$ accuracy.
+We have shown that the cross-correlation allows a more accurate BAO measurement over $0.7<z\simlt 3$ than in the autocorrelation of the spectroscopic sample or the angular power spectrum of the photometric galaxies (see Figs.~\ref{fig:delta_chisq} and \ref{fig:daerror} and Table~\ref{tab:forecasts}), if the photometric redshift is reasonably good, $10-20$\% level in the fractional accuracy, in order not to have a severe dilution in the measured cross-correlation.
+As shown in Fig.~\ref{fig:daerror}, the better photo-$z$ accuracy of $\sigma_z/(1+\bar{z}_{\rm s}) = 1\%$ does not improve constraints on $D_{\rm A}$ significantly compared to the $10\%$ photo-$z$ accuracy.
 Hence the $10-20$\% of the photo-$z$ accuracy is sufficient for the cross-correlation BAO study, which can easily be achieved for the current and upcoming multi-band photometric galaxy surveys.
-Large-scale structure is more in the linear regime at higher redshift due to less evolving nonlinearities, and therefore we can use the shape of the cross-power spectrum, including the BAO feature, up to the higher maximum wavenumber, thereby yielding a more constraining power of the angular diameter distance.